 Packaging is a significant hotspot for ODP, but is otherwise a very minor source of impact.
+Sensitivity analysis of the different packaging formats found little variation in results, except for ODP which is significantly lower for the bulk bag option.
 The overall ODP results are very low due to the global phase out of ozone depleting substances, which also results in the indicator being highly sensitive.